lmondada/dphil-thesis/content/03_compiler/04_limitations.md

-Unitary matrix decomposition can also be combined with tools from classical circuit design: in @Loke2014, Loke et al. proposed an approach merging reversible circuit, a classical compilation problem, with unitary matrix synthesis .
+Unitary matrix decomposition can also be combined with tools from classical circuit design: in @Loke2014, Loke et al. proposed an approach merging reversible circuit (see below), a classical compilation problem, with unitary matrix synthesis.
 They show that searching for decompositions $U = PU'Q$, where $P$ and $Q$ are classical reversible circuits can yield shorter circuits when using the Cosine-Sine decomposition for the unitaries $U$ and $U'$.

 To address the shortcomings of analytical decompositions, search-based approaches have been developed.
-Search-based circuit synthesis explores the space of all possible quantum circuits and finds the one that implements the desired unitary whilst minimising the cost function.
+Unlike the algebraic approaches, in search-based circuit synthesis the circuit decomposition problem is viewed as an optimisation problem.
+The space of all possible quantum circuits is explored to find the one that implements the desired unitary whilst minimising the cost function.
-The major challenge of such methods is the gigantic (typically super-exponential) size of the search space of all possible programs: most work in this space struggle to scale beyond a handful of qubits.
+The major challenge of such methods is the gigantic (typically super-exponential) size of the search space of all possible programs: without mitigation, most work in this space struggle to scale beyond a handful of qubits.

 Up to 3 qubits, T-depth optimal circuits can be found using exhaustive brute force search first proposed in @Amy2013 and improved